-When appropriate elements are planned and arranged for shared use by physical therapy patients and staff, one (1) or both services shall be responsible for the preventive maintenance program and the retention of records.
+When appropriate elements are planned and arranged for shared use by physical therapy patients and staff, one or both services shall be responsible for the preventive maintenance program and the retention of records.

 - I. Occupational therapy records for each patient shall include: - 1.
 Current written plan of care; - 2.
 Statement of treatment objectives; - 3.
 Statement of patient's short-term and long-term rehabilitation potential; - 4.
 Justification of any continued rehabilitation care; and - 5.
-Documentation of the patient's condition and response to treatments. - J. Clinically relevant inservice educational programs shall be conducted on a regularly scheduled basis at not less than twelve (12) per year.
-There shall be written documentation with employee signature, program title/subject, presenter, date and outline or narrative of presented program. - K. All occupational therapy personnel shall maintain competency in life support measures. - L. There shall be an ongoing QI program. - M. Contracted occupational therapy services shall be under current agreement and the contractor shall fulfill all requirements of this Section.
+Documentation of the patient's condition and response to treatments. - J. Clinically relevant inservice educational programs shall be conducted at regularly scheduled intervals with no less than 12 per year.
+There shall be written documentation with employee signature, program title/subject, presenter, date and outline or narrative of presented program. - K. All occupational therapy personnel shall maintain competency in life support measures. - L. There shall be an ongoing QI program. - M. Contracted occupational therapy services shall be under current agreement and the contractor shall fulfill all requirements of this section.